UPPMAX/R-matlab-julia-HPC/docs/r/evaluation.md

           with regular code
         - I can submit a job to the scheduler to run an R script that uses parallel code
-        - I can submit a job to the scheduler to run an R script that uses a GPU
         - I can start an interactive session
         - I can verify I am on the login node yes/no
         - I can start an interactive session with multiple cores